> Todo Backup Enterprise > How to Create a Schedule Backup with Todo Backup Enterprise Edition

 Note:

-1. Each rule in schedule backup can be modified or removed.
+1. All rules in backup schemes can be modified or removed.

-3. Backups with different priority will be executed from high to low in sequence.
-And for those even have same priority, our product will perform only one of them to avoid duplication.
+3. Backups with different priorities will be executed from high to low in sequence.
+And for those with the same priority, our product will perform only one of them to avoid conflicts.

 Advanced Settings